alexwennerberg/gourami/docs/ADMIN_GUIDE.md

 I'm not big into formal rules or codes of context, but if you feel like that's important for your server, you may want to put it in your server message.

+## Customizing Gourami

+You may want to customize parts of Gourami, such as the CSS format or server message.
+Right now, html templates are compiled into the binary.
+In retrospect, it might have been a better idea to use a templating engine that is rendered at runtime.
+If you want to customize the html, you'll have to edit the file and recompile.
+I may move towards a different templating library at some point.

 ## Securing your server

 I would recommend following basic Linux syadmin best practices: disable password login, consider a hardened Linux distro, set up a firewall, etc. I'm not a security expert here, I would recommend following guides produced by those who are.